LiuTangLei/trajectory-simplification-js/README.md

 ### Applicable Scenarios

 Suitable for scenarios that require the preservation of trajectory shape, such as GIS applications, and can also handle complex 2D and 3D trajectory data processing.

-## Bellman's Algorithm

-### Advantages

-- Able to handle large amounts of data.
-- Suitable for 2D and 3D trajectories.
-- Preserves the shape of the original trajectory well.

-### Disadvantages

-- Higher computational complexity.
-- May not be suitable for scenarios that require extreme simplification.

-### Applicable Scenarios

-Suitable for scenarios that require the preservation of trajectory shape, such as GIS applications, and for large scale data processing.

 ## Opheim Algorithm